Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: Acknowledgments

 \section{Acknowledgments}

-We thank Andrew Taylor for helpful discussions.
+We thank Andrew Taylor and Sergio Martin-Alvarez for helpful discussions.
+We acknowledge the contribution made by the referees to the improvement of this paper.
 ARB acknowledges the support of an Emeritus Fellowship from the Leverhulme Trust.
 JM acknowledges a Herchel Smith Fellowship at the University of Cambridge.
 Some of the results in this paper have been derived using the healpy and HEALPix packages (G{\'o}rski et al 2005; Zonca et al 2019).
 We also gratefully acknowledge the use of Astropy, a community-developed core Python package for astronomy (Astropy Collaboration 2013, 2018), and Matplotlib v3.1.1 (Hunter 2007).
 The Monte Carlo calculations were performed using the computing resources provided by STFC Scientific Computing Department’s SCARF cluster.